Introduction

 Arun Jaitley, a prominent leader of the ruling party, once criticized the then ruling party (Congress) stating,

-The irony of this statement was that Arun Jaitley himself is a lawyer who has been plying his trade for nearly 40 years now.
+The irony of this statement was that Arun Jaitley himself was a lawyer who practised for nearly 40 years before his passing in 2019.

 Law & Politics